 For Business Class fares, Amex Travel has competitive pricing and has access to a wide range of discounts that may not be publicly available.

-This is primarily across their partner airlines – British Airways, Delta, Emirates, Etihad, Singapore Airlines, South African Airways and Virgin Australia.
+This is primarily across their partner airlines: British Airways, Delta, Emirates, Etihad, Singapore Airlines and South African Airways.

 Beyond airfare, there are also a number of partner independent hotel chains which offer some exclusive benefits when booking through American Express Travel.

-There’s then the major hotel program benefit – American Express Fine Hotels and Resorts.
+There’s then the major hotel program benefit – American Express Fine Hotels + Resorts.

-American Express Fine Hotels & Resorts is a unique benefit for cardholders, which offers more hotel benefits when booked through American Express.
+American Express Fine Hotels + Resorts is a unique benefit for Card Members, which offers more hotel benefits when booked through American Express.

 The benefits may include: